VoidOne-App/VoidOne/README.md

 Game Process
 ```

-The objective is to create a controlled execution layer between the player and the game.
+Ghost Launch is intended to become a controlled execution layer between the player and the game.

-VoidOne does not intend to bypass DRM, licensing systems, or required platform authentication.
+VoidOne does not intend to bypass DRM, licensing requirements, or required platform authentication.

 ---

 # ⚙️ Intelligent Process Orchestration

-A future process-management layer may allow VoidOne to understand the relationship between a game and its supporting processes.
+Future versions may introduce deeper process awareness.

 Potential capabilities include:

-- Process lifecycle tracking
+- Process lifecycle management
 - Child-process awareness
+- CPU priority profiles
 - Background workload policies
-- CPU priority profiles
+- Resource-aware launch profiles
+- Orphan-process detection
 - Runtime process management
-- Orphan-process detection
-- Per-game execution policies

-The long-term goal is controlled execution rather than simply starting an executable and forgetting about it.
+The goal is controlled execution rather than simply launching an executable and losing visibility into what happens afterward.

 ---

-# 🧩 Multi-Store Aggregation
+# 🎮 Multi-Store Library

-A unified multi-store library is part of the long-term platform direction.
+A unified library across multiple providers is part of the long-term direction.

-Potential providers include:
+Potential integrations include:

 - Steam
 - Epic Games